XapaJIaMnu/imageSelector/README.md

 ```bash
 install_name_tool -add_rpath "@executable_path/../Frameworks" imageSelector.app/Contents/MacOS/imageSelector
 ```
-You can also manually edit the Makefile and add `-rpath,@executable_path/../Frameworks` to the `LFPLAGS`
+You can also manually edit the Makefile and add `-rpath,@executable_path/../Frameworks` to the `LFLAGS`
 ## Version history
-- 0.1 - Initial release
+- 1.0 - Initial release

 ## TODO
 - Installer for windows.
 - Better formatted error messages.
+- Rotated images are not saved in a rotated format.
+There should be an option to do that.
 - Improved code quality.
 This is my first Qt application and I'm pretty sure I have done lots of things wrong.